Thesis writing will vary from discipline to discipline, and talking with your supervisors is the best way to plan and structure your thesis.

 (b) your co-authors verify this and give permission for the nominated article to be included in the thesis.

-Use this form to reflect all discussions, and to plan and record the authorship of research outputs with contributors.
+Use the form to reflect all discussions, and to plan and record the authorship of research outputs with contributors.

 Refer to the NHMRC and ARC guide on Authorship and access the Authorship Agreement Form below: